 Lower roof portions were designed as green roofs and were planted with a sedum mix last fall, and include an additional cover board to handle the weight of the planting system and water it absorbs, noted Don Walter, FJAC Vice President.
 Those areas are visible from the office space.
 About 200 square feet of the space has modular planters while another 300 square feet has decorative pavers.

-Plantings remain cared for under a maintenance program, and this near west side facility remains connected to its past thanks to on-site project leadership of FJAC Service Crew Managers Don Engle and Doug Adams.
+Plantings remain cared for under a maintenance program, and this near west side facility stays connected to its past thanks to on-site project leadership of FJAC Service Crew Managers Don Engle and Doug Adams.